-Getting understood all of the above explanation, you can now decide that whether type of these two batteries is of your choice.
+Getting to understand all of the above explanations, you can now decide whether the type of these two batteries is of your choice.
 But to be clever, one can easily decide that lithium-ion battery is the most effective, efficient, capacitive and lasting much time in contrast to the lead-acid battery.
-However, in cases where battery energy is not of frequent use, lead-acid battery may be a better decision.
+However, in cases where battery energy is not of frequent use, a lead-acid battery may be a better decision.
 By doing this, you can avoid many of the drawbacks of a lead-acid battery and save your budget instead of investing it in a high-cost lithium-ion battery.

 Best Material for Manufacturing Lithium-ion Battery